Chapter 1. The Morning Of…

 I was washing the sleep from my eyes when the door burst open, “Do you have any idea how late it is?
 We should have been on our way ten minutes ago!
 But nooo, you had to get your beauty sleep.”
 My foster mother carped, giving the back of my head a wallop with her palm.
 I dried my face with an old rag and looked up at her.

 Walking out onto the stoop, I stopped, taking in the morning air.
 It wasn’t often that I could enjoy tiny pleasures like this.
-In the town of Stonewood, girls don’t just get to go outside or venture freely; this is an old town with old rules.
-Never changing.
-Girls are homeschooled; taught to cook, clean, manage laundry, garden, etc. We’re not permitted to leave our parents’ properties unless the reason is warranted.
-Circumstances, such as routine wellness checks at the local doctor, or medical emergencies, fall under what is deemed to be justified.
-This law is enforced until we come of age, 23.
+In the town of Stonewood, girls don’t just get to go outside or venture freely; this is an old town with old rules: never changing.

-Most men of the town, are laborers either working in the field, in construction, or doing odd jobs around the town that nobody else will take.
-If you’re a man and haven’t fallen into these categories, you’re probably in the medical profession; having shown some God-given talent that the council has deemed worthy of a different position.
+Most men of the town are laborers either working in the field of construction or doing odd jobs that nobody else will take.
+If you’re a man and haven’t fallen into these categories, you’re probably in the medical profession: having shown some God-given talent that the council has deemed worthy of a different position.

 This is the age when we are considered eligible for marriage, so the ‘pageant’ is sort of like a coming-out party for us to meet and talk to people.
 The town has other shindigs which females are permitted to attend, once of age, but this one is kind of odd; it’s held out near the old church on Mr. Larson’s’ farm.
 There is supposed to be dinner, dancing after, then the harvest pageant.